PapiCLY/5-Day-Weather-forcast/README.md

 ## Weather Dashboard 5-day

-Using 3rd party APIs I attempted to create a weather dashboard of the current day weather and the next 5 days.
+Using 3rd party APIs I attempted to create a weather dashboard of the current day weather and the next 5 days --

 ## User Story
 AS A traveler